jcantini/CalendarApp-Backend/README.md

 ## Calendar-App Backend

 The project was created using Vite.
-It's deployed in Vercel and can be access from:
+It's deployed in Railway and can be access from:

 [Calendar-app](https://calendar-app-phi.vercel.app/)  Backend